Nobody Does It Better Than Kimco, Baby You're The Best

 Community centers are the most recession resistant shopping centers and KIM's "open-air" focus makes the case that the company will continue to benefit from growth.
 As illustrated below, only 5% of KIM’s portfolio is internet vulnerable:

-Low new supply also benefits KIM, there has been a 38-year low in new shopping center supply, while KIM continues to grow ABR (average base rent) by ~4% annually.
-As of Q2-17 KIM’s ABR was $15.25 per SF.
+Low new supply also benefits KIM; there has been a 38-year low in new shopping center supply, while KIM continues to grow ABR (average base rent) by ~4% annually.
+As of Q2-17, KIM’s ABR was $15.25 per SF.
 Record low supply has created pricing power for retail landlords.

 The Fortress Balance Sheet

-In Q2-17 KIM repaid $405 million of mortgage debt and unencumbered an additional 19 assets, bringing the total number of unencumbered assets to 382.
+In Q2-17, KIM repaid $405 million of mortgage debt and unencumbered an additional 19 assets, bringing the total number of unencumbered assets to 382.
 As illustrated below, KIM has a fortress balance sheet:

-At the end of Q2-17 KIM’s net debt-to-EBITDA adjusted was 6.2x (and including the earnings from the Albertson’s investment, net debt to EBITDA is only 5.4x).
+At the end of Q2-17, KIM’s net debt-to-EBITDA adjusted was 6.2x (and including the earnings from the Albertson’s investment, net debt to EBITDA is only 5.4x).
 KIM finished the quarter with over $1.8 billion of availability in immediate liquidity.

 KIM’s fixed charge coverage is in the mid 3x range with a weighted average debt maturity profile of 8.7 years, one of the longest in the REIT industry.

 As I explained in a recent article, "it appears that Kimco could become an 'A' rated REIT during the next year or two.
-KIM has similar ratings with Moody's and Fitch".
+KIM has similar ratings with Moody's and Fitch."

-Recently KIM completed a new $2.25 billion revolving credit facility with borrowings priced at LIBOR plus 87.5 basis points.
-This new 5-year facility with a final maturity date in 2022 replaces the $1.75 billion revolving credit facility which was priced at LIBOR plus 92.5 basis points.
+Recently, KIM completed a new $2.25 billion revolving credit facility with borrowings priced at LIBOR plus 87.5 basis points.
+This new 5-year facility with a final maturity date in 2022 replaces the $1.75 billion revolving credit facility, which was priced at LIBOR plus 92.5 basis points.

 I only mention the likely credit upgrade because I want to compare KIM with the peers when I examine the valuation metrics at the end of this article.
 It’s important to recognize the quality of KIM’s dividend power, and the potential for multiple expansion.